PixelArena: A benchmark for Pixel-Precision Visual Intelligence: Limitations and Discussion

-For future research, the reason why the shuffled color encodings improve the performance of \acrshort{geminipro} remains an interesting topic that may be closely related to its vision system and visual reasoning capability.

-If we could gain access to the source code and weights of the model, the examples of fake quality control may be valuable for mechanistic interpretability research~\cite{mechanisticinterpretabilityaisafety} to recover the mechanisms of its internal visual and generative systems.
+\textbf{\gls{omm} Research:} The reason why the shuffled color encodings improve the performance of \acrshort{geminipro} remains an interesting topic that may be closely related to its vision system and visual reasoning capabilities.
+Furthermore, if we could gain access to the source code and weights of \gls{geminipro}, the examples of fake quality control may be valuable for mechanistic interpretability research~\cite{mechanisticinterpretabilityaisafety} to recover the mechanisms of its internal visual and generative systems.

-Regarding benchmark design, we need better metrics than the F1 Score and mIoU to evaluate the performance of \glspl{mllm} on semantic segmentation tasks, as we have seen in Fig.~\ref{fig:segface-gemini} that the score discrepancy between \acrshort{segface} and \acrshort{geminipro} is significant while it does not reflect the visual similarity between the two masks.
-Additionally, we may be able to use \glspl{mllm} to re-examine the data and labels in existing segmentation benchmarks and refine their data quality, as well as improve the efficiency of annotation in new benchmarks, since many of the results provided by \glspl{mllm} are good enough to serve as initial drafts for human annotation or even better than human annotations.
+\textbf{Metric Design:} As we have seen in Fig.~\ref{fig:segface-gemini}, the score discrepancy between \acrshort{segface} and \acrshort{geminipro} is significant; however, it does not reflect the visual similarity between the two masks.
+As \glspl{omm} may be significantly valuable in many applications (\eg, refining the data of existing \gls{ss} datasets), we need metrics that are better than F1 Score and mIoU to evaluate their performance and guide related research.